DigitalHarborFoundation/llm-math-education/README.md

-# llm-math-education: LLMs for Middle-School Math Question-Answering
+# llm-math-education: Retrieval augmented generation for middle-school math question answering and hint generation

 How can we incorporate trusted, external math knowledge in generated answers to student questions?

-The `llm-math-education` package implements basic retrieval augmented generation (RAG) and contains prompts for two primary use cases: general math question-answering (QA) and hint generation.
+`llm-math-education` is a Python package that implements basic retrieval augmented generation (RAG) and contains prompts for two primary use cases: general math question-answering (QA) and hint generation.
 It is currently designed to work only with the OpenAI generative chat API.

 This project is [hosted on GitHub](https://github.com/levon003/llm-math-education).
 Feel free to open an [issue](https://github.com/levon003/llm-math-education/issues) with questions, comments, or requests.